-Avoiding the probate process in one of the key benefits of a revocable trust.
+Avoiding the probate process is one of the key benefits of a revocable trust.
 Probate is a legal process, supervised by a court, by which a Will is proven to be valid.
 All assets transferred to your beneficiaries via a Will must go through probate first.
 Depending on your state, the process can be quite lengthy and expensive.
-It is not uncommon for a reasonably modest estate to take a year to eighteen (18) months to complete the probate process.
+It is not uncommon for a reasonably modest estate to take anywhere from a year to eighteen months to complete the probate process.
 However, assets held in a revocable trust are not subject to the probate process and can be distributed to your beneficiaries, according to your wishes, without court oversight.

 Privacy protection is one of the notable benefits of a revocable trust.
 When transferring your assets through a Will, upon your death, your personal representative must go to your local courthouse, file your Will for probate and report all information of your estate’s administration to the court.
-Thus, all details of your estate, including the property you own and to whom it was left, become public record.
+Thus, all details of your estate, including the property you own and to whom it was left, become a public record.
 Nearly anyone can view or obtain a copy of your documents at any time, or come to the courthouse to observe the records of your estate.
 Conversely, a revocable trust is a private document not reported to any supervising authority.
 It remains confidential during your life and after you die.
 It may also be submitted directly to any governmental tax departments (i.e. IRS or Pennsylvania Department of Revenue, Inheritance Tax Division) to remain confidential and out of the public record.

 In the event that you become disabled and are unable to manage and control your property, assets that you have placed in a revocable trust will be controlled by someone you have previously and purposely chosen to serve as a successor trustee (most likely a trusted family member or friend).
 Your chosen successor trustee can step in immediately and without court intervention to manage your property.
 In essence, if you are incapacitated, a revocable trust acts similar to a Power of Attorney by allowing someone to be named your successor trustee to assist you in managing your assets held in the revocable trust during your lifetime.